Turner County Vehicle Impound Guide

 After 30 Days

-In Georgia, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot may have the legal right to sell it at a lien sale to recover their costs.
-Avoid this scenario by acting quickly!
+In Georgia, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale.
+This means they can sell your vehicle to recover the outstanding towing and storage fees.
+To prevent this from happening, take action immediately.

 If You Can't Afford the Fees